bhuvan-ms/DateApp/README.md

-Dateing App using .NET 7 Web API and Angular.
+Dating App using .NET 7 Web API and Angular.